input-output-hk/peras-design/docs/reports/tech-report-1.md

 ## Impact on User Experience

+### Model

 We could want to model the outcomes of Peras in terms of _user experience_, e.g. how does Peras impact the user experience?
 From the point of view of the users, the thing that matters is the _settlement time_ of their transactions: How long does it take for a transaction submitted to be _settled_, e.g. to have enough (how much?) guarantee that the transaction is definitely part of the chain?

 From this point of view, the whole path from transaction submission to observing a (deep enough) block matters, which means we need to take into account in our modeling the propagation of the transaction through the mempools of various nodes in the network until it reaches a block producer.
 This also means we need to take into account the potential _delays_ incurred in that journey that can occur because of _mempool congestion_ in the system: When the mempool of a node is full, it will not pull more transactions from the peers that are connected to it.